emtuls/VetSec-Wargame/README.md

 ## Common issues and fixes
 ### There is already a VM with this name created
 If you ran `vagrant up` and tried to run this installation again in another folder on the same computer without running `vagrant destroy`, the old vm is lingering with the same name.
 To remove it, open virtual box and delete the old box, then you should be able to `vagrant up` in the new location.

+### VBoxManage Issues
+This is likely because you tried to install virtualbox from the apt repositories, which can cause issues.
+Please follow the instructions located [here](https://www.virtualbox.org/wiki/Downloads) for your particular OS.

 # Contribute
 If you would like to help contribute, please feel free to shoot me a message on any of my methods of communication and we can discuss things in need.